-The Moving Average Convergence Divergence (MACD) is a widely used technical indicator across forex, stocks, and crypto.
+The Moving Average Convergence Divergence (MACD) indicator is a widely used technical indicator across forex, stocks, and crypto.
 This guide introduces MACD for all trader levels.
 As a trend-following tool, it shows price momentum and highlights potential buy and sell signals, making it valuable for market analysis.

-What is MACD (Moving Average Convergence Divergence)?
+What is the MACD Indicator?

 What are MACD Components?